Buy or Sell Atai Life Sciences N.V. (ATAI) Stock Now | Don't Try to Be a Top Gun

 ROTH Capital, on the other hand, stated in their research note that they expect to see ATAI reach a price target of $32.
 The rating they have provided for ATAI stocks is “Buy” according to the report published on November 11th, 2021.

 H.C.
-Wainwright gave a rating of “Buy” to ATAI, setting the target price at $40 in the report published on October 18th of the current year.
+Wainwright gave a rating of “Buy” to ATAI, setting the target price at $40 in the report published on October 18th of the previous year.

-During the last 5 trading sessions, ATAI remain unchanged, in comparison to the 20-day moving average, which settled at $9.64.
-In addition, Atai Life Sciences N.V. saw -58.92% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ATAI fell by -1.17%, in comparison to the 20-day moving average, which settled at $8.92.
+In addition, Atai Life Sciences N.V. saw -60.77% in overturn over a single year, with a tendency to cut further losses.